Home

 I am James Martin, the drummer who played with Warne on a tour in Europe in 1983.
 I also played on his "A Ballad Album" LP with Lou Levy.
 I remember his great lyrical playing and his honest approach to life.
 I treasure those memories.
 James” (12 June 2009).

 Obviously, having spent quite a considerable time asking around for the whereabouts of this gifted drummer, I couldn’t let things end there and so I replied to James asking him about his career, and in particular, his playing with Warne.
-He has kindly allowed me to add the following story, with pictures, from that memorable tour, to the Warne Marsh web site.
+He has kindly allowed me to add the following story, with pictures, from that memorable tour.

 Hello Jack,